 Detoxifies the blood

-Snapdragons can be consumed as a tea in order to increase urine production, which cleanses the blood and removes both waste products and the poisonous substances that have built up in the blood.
+Snapdragons can be consumed as tea in order to increase urine production, which cleanses the blood and removes both waste products and the poisonous substances that have built up in the blood.
 Because it has diuretic properties, the snapdragon also helps lower your blood pressure.

 Treatment of abscesses and boils